msoyka/Augmented-ITCSS-Architecture/README.md

 ***

-### Modules & Frameworks Scope's ITCSS - Basic Overview:
+### Building Blocks, Modules & Frameworks Scope's ITCSS - Basic Overview:
-Lets talk about the purpose of each layer within the itcss "Modules" and "Frameworks" Scope's architecture.
+Lets talk about the purpose of each layer within the itcss "Building Blocks", "Modules" & "Frameworks" Scope's architecture.

-All "Modules" and "Frameworks" Scope's could all have any of the options listed in the "Global Scope's" description above.
+All "Building Blocks", "Modules" & "Frameworks" Scope's could all have any of the options listed in the "Global Scope's" description above.
 However, there are a couple additions that are important to note.
 Note: These are just the ones that pertain to our projects.
 Feel free to tweak based of your projects needs.

 * **OBJECTS**
   *   These are concerned with styling non-cosmetic design patterns, or 'objects'.